AlchemistSimulator/alchemistsimulator.github.io/pages/tutorial/simulations.md

 As you can easily infer, the value of `parameters` must be a YAML list.

-Don't despair if the class loading system is still unclear: it is used pervasively and it will get clearer and clearer with the examples in the next sections.
+Don't despair if the class loading system is still unclear: it is used pervasively and it will become clearer with the examples in the next sections.

 #### The `incarnation` key

-The key `incarnation` is mandatory.
+The `incarnation` key is mandatory.

-It expects a string value, and does not support the class loading mechanism.
+The YAML parser expects a string value, and does not support the class loading mechanism.
 Such string will be used to get the most similarly named incarnation (the algorithm may vary), namely the subclass of [Incarnation][Incarnation] whose simple name is closest to the string.
 The (obvious) suggestion is to use an existing incarnation name, such as `sapere` or `protelis`.
 New incarnations may (and will) be available in future.